Google Analytics 4 for Shopify: complete setup guide 2026

 Why does this work?

-Customer email matching across devices
+Customer email matching over devices

 Better attribution for mobile-to-desktop conversions